mivp-agent/moos-ivp-agent/examples/QTable/README.md

 ./train.sh
 ```

-**NOTE:** If a majority of the first 20 or so episodes have `duration` values >= 200 (the maximum).
+**REALLY IMPORTANT NOTE:** If a majority of the first 20 or so episodes have `duration` values >= 200 (the maximum).
 See the section below and reduce the number of agents until this is not the case.

 #### View wandb output